TL;DR

 {% hint style="success" %}

 **Citrea requires no changes to the network's consensus rules.
-Citrea and Clementine have been live on Bitcoin Testnet4 since September 2024.**
+Citrea and Clementine have been live on Bitcoin since January 2026.**

 {% endhint %}